SensoftInc/spidar-sdk/docs/nic_setup.rst

 ---------------
 (Status Code: 4001)

-The connected GPR device is not powered on
+The connected GPR device is not powered on.

 GPR Already Running
 -------------------
 (Status Code: 4004)

-The connected GPR device is currently acquiring data and must be stopped before running setup
+The connected GPR device is currently acquiring data and must be stopped before running setup.

 Warnings
 ========